MarkJohnstoneGitHub/VBA-DotNetLib/README.md

  **Things To do**

- Implement IFormatProvider, an object that supplies culture-specific formatting information for the following:
+ Implement IFormatProvider an object that supplies culture-specific formatting information for the following:
  - DateTime.Parse2
  - DateTime.Parse3
  - DateTime.ParseExact